gurbaaz27/linkedin-comments-scraper/README.md

 python3 main.py
 ```
 Login email and password for your LinkedIn account will be asked and process would start.

+### Configuration

+`config.json` contains various fields, containing information about scraping the HTML elements by name or xpath, and other metadata

 ## Scope of Improvement
 * Main problem is that for scraping all comments, they need to be loaded first.
 This involves: find the "Load more comments" button, clicks, sleeps for 5 seconds and continues this until all comments are loaded.
 Usually the **sleep strategy** of 5 seconds works well, but may fail on slow internet connection and needs to be increased.
 There are certain commands in Selenium to avoid this but I was unsuccessful.